Impulse purchase: Examples of impulse purchases

 Marketers and retailers tend to exploit the impulsive shopping urge which is tied to the basic want for instant gratification.
 For example, a shopper in a supermarket might not specifically be shopping for confectionery.
 However, candy, gum, mints, and chocolate are prominently displayed at the checkout aisles to trigger impulse buyers - and / or their children - to buy what they might not have otherwise considered.
 Alternatively, impulse buying can occur when a potential consumer spots something related to a product that stirs a particular passion in them, such as seeing a certain country's flag on the cover of a certain DVD.
 Sale items are displayed in much the same fashion.

-The Apple Macintosh 128K computer's graphical user interface was so innovative in 1984, and so compelling to consumers, that one dealer described it as "the first $2,500 impulse item".
+In 1984 the Apple Macintosh 128K computer was described by one dealer as "the first $2,500 impulse item".
 Impulse buying can extend to other expensive items such as automobiles, couches, and home appliances.
 Automobiles in particular are as much an emotional purchase as a rational one.
 This in turn leads auto dealers all over the world to market their products in a rapid-fire, almost carnival-like manner designed to appeal to emotion over reason.